 My Final Answer

 I have opted for option three.
-For me, it’s not about the money.
-It’s about the lifestyle and I’m playing the long game.
+For me, it’s about the lifestyle and I’m playing the long game.
 I want to work on projects I am passionate about and I want the freedom to push them in whatever direction I please.
 I’ve been inspired by people like Rob Walling, Dan Andrews and, obviously, Tim Ferris.
 These guys have bootstrapped ideas into successful businesses built around their lifestyle.

 So what’s your number?
 Or more importantly, what lifestyle do you want to support?